ssslo/xml_app/README.md

 # xml_app
-A php application exploiting xml as a class project exploiting xml document
+A php application for a class project exploiting xml document